rthbound/eenie_meenie/README.md

 EenieMeenie
 ========

-This tool was written in order to play with some simple methods for assigning members of a population to an experimental group.
-The goal was initially to provide an algorithm that would limit the user's ability to predict to which group a member will be assigned.
+Decides to which experimental group a member of a population should be assigned.

 Installation
 ------------

-EenieMeenie is a Ruby gem, and can be installed using `gem install eenie_meenie`
+EenieMeenie is a Ruby gem, and can be installed using `gem install eenie_meenie` or by adding the following to your application's Gemfile:

+    gem 'eenie_meenie', '0.1.0'

 Usage
 -----

-EenieMeenie currently provides two algorithms for assigning members to experimental groups.

-`EenieMeenie::Assignment` was the first algorithm, and was intended to handle situations where members of a population are to be assigned to ONE of TWO groups.
-As I started working with a greater variety of research studies, I found the algorithm to be both overcomplicated and inadequate.

-`EeenieMeenie::PolyAssignment` is a new algorithm.
-With this algorithm you'll be able to:
+Attention!
+The usage of `EeenieMeenie::Assignment` changed with the release of version 0.1.0.
+With the new algorithm you'll be able to:

 1. Assign a threshold (a `Float` to represent percentage) to each experimental group.
 2. Assign a threshold of "DO NOT CARE" to any group by passing `false` instead of a `Float`